pieroxy/conkw/ROADMAP.md

 * Calendar Google - to get next meetings
 * Calendar Outlook - to get next meetings
 * Freebox - to get internet status on this home router
-* Tail a log file - define a generic model.
-One value, several dimensions.

 ## Misc